-The cause of lichen planus is not known, but it may be a reaction by the immune system to a variety of drugs (especially beta-blockers, nonsteroidal anti-inflammatory drugs [NSAIDs], angiotensin-converting enzyme [ACE] inhibitors, sulfonylureas, antimalarial drugs, penicillamine, and thiazides).
-The disorder itself is not infectious.
-The disease may occur in people who have hepatitis B or hepatitis C (see Table The Hepatitis Viruses) or certain liver problems.
+The cause of lichen planus is not known, but it may be a reaction by the immune system to a variety of medications (especially beta-blockers, nonsteroidal anti-inflammatory drugs [NSAIDs], angiotensin-converting enzyme [ACE] inhibitors, sulfonylureas, antimalarials, penicillamine, and thiazides).
+The disorder itself is not contagious.

 About half of people who get lichen planus also develop it in the mouth.
-Lichen planus in the mouth usually results in a lacy, bluish white patch that forms in lines (called Wickham striae) and branches.
+Lichen planus in the mouth usually results in lacy, bluish white lines and branches (called Wickham striae).
 This type of mouth patch often does not hurt, and the person may not know it is there.
-Sometimes painful sores form in the mouth, which often interfere with eating and drinking.
+However, sometimes painful sores form in the mouth, which often interfere with eating and drinking.

 Lichen planus affects the nails in up to 10% of cases.
 Some people may have only mild symptoms such as discoloration of the nail beds, thinning of the nails, and formation of nail ridges.
 Other people may completely lose their nails and have scarring from the cuticle at the base of the nail (the nail fold) to the skin under the nail (the nail bed).

 People who have no symptoms do not need treatment.
-Drugs that may be causing lichen planus should be avoided.
+Medications that may be causing lichen planus should be stopped and avoided.

-Corticosteroids may be injected into the bumps, applied to the skin, or taken by mouth, sometimes with other drugs, such as acitretin, griseofulvin, or cyclosporine.
+Corticosteroids may be injected into the bumps, applied to the skin, or taken by mouth, sometimes with other medications, such as acitretin, griseofulvin, dapsone, hydroxychloroquine, azathioprine, apremilast, or cyclosporine.

-Phototherapy (exposure to ultraviolet light), sometimes combined with the use of psoralens (drugs that make the skin more sensitive to the effects of ultraviolet light) may also be helpful (see Phototherapy: Using Ultraviolet Light to Treat Skin Disorders).
+Phototherapy (exposure to ultraviolet light), sometimes combined with the use of psoralens (drugs that make the skin more sensitive to the effects of ultraviolet light) may also be helpful (see sidebar ).
 Combining ultraviolet A light with psoralens is called PUVA (psoralen plus ultraviolet A).
 Use of a small band of ultraviolet B light is called narrowband ultraviolet light B (NBUVB).

 For painful mouth sores, a mouthwash containing lidocaine, an anesthetic, may be used before meals to form a pain-killing coating.
 Lidocaine mouthwashes should not be used more frequently than prescribed.

-Dapsone taken by mouth or cyclosporine taken by mouth or as a mouth rinse may also help.
+Dapsone, hydroxychloroquine, or cyclosporine taken by mouth may help painful mouth sores.
+Cyclosporine mouth rinses may also help.